staxth/headless-kali-pi/README.md

 ```
 No other changes should be required.

 ### Test

-Once the above has been configured you should have a working headless Raspi system with VNC on startup.
+Once the above has been configured you should have a working RPi4 headless kali build with VNC and network support on startup.
 Further changes / steps will be added as needed.